OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/disc/dividends.md

 ---
 title: dividends
-description: This page provides documentation on how to access the dividend calendar for a given date using our OpenBB Terminal.
+description: "This page provides documentation on how to access the dividend calendar" for a given date using our OpenBB Terminal.
 The date represents the Ex-Dividend Date.
 Users are guided on how to use it and understand the returned DataFrame.
 keywords: